How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 Research Frequently Asked Questions.
 What questions or inquiries do you get asked or encountered all the time?
 Finding content ideas may be simpler than you imagine if you ask your audience for suggestions.
 It only makes sense to start with them as they will be the ones reading and interacting with the content.

-- Start by brainstorming the questions you get asked constantly and write them down.
+• Start by brainstorming the questions you get asked constantly and write them down.
 There’s a reason people are asking those questions.
 How do I follow this crochet pattern?
 What should I be aware of before hiring a brand photographer?
-If you are asked these questions, you can bet that many people are interested in the answers.
+If asked these questions, many people are interested in the answers.
 Start your list of content ideas with questions you frequently get asked or that you know people want to know before buying from you or hiring you.

-- Think about the questions your ideal customer doesn’t know to ask, but still needs to know before purchasing.
-If you don’t understand what a prospect needs to know before purchasing from you, you’re probably missing out on some great content ideas.
-Find out what questions consumers have when buying similar goods or services to yours.
+• Consider the questions your ideal customer doesn’t know to ask but still needs to know before purchasing.
+If you don’t understand what a prospect needs to know before purchasing from you, you’re probably missing out on great content ideas.
+Find out what questions consumers have when buying goods or services similar to yours.
 There may be content ideas here.

-- Now think about how your customers use your product or service.
-Does it require other resource use e.g. tools, software or electricity?
+• Now, think about how your customers use your product or service.
+Does it require other resource use, e.g. tools, software or electricity?
 Will it require regular attention or servicing?
 Also, think about what they need from it.
-Once you understand the way your customer is interacting with your products or services, you can figure out content ideas that they mostly need.
+Once you understand the way your customers interact with your products or services, you can figure out content ideas that they mostly need.

 Snoop on the competition